In Schools

 Read on, Dream on

-Read On, Dream On placed identity-affirming stories in Brookline’s Little Free Libraries, helping ensure our shared public spaces reflected the lived experiences of our community.
-At a time when diverse storytelling was being challenged, the campaign fostered connection, curiosity, and belonging, inviting neighbors to see themselves and each other in the stories they shared.
-BRJE partnered with the Brookline Booksmith to source titles that celebrate culture, history, family, and identity across ages.
+Read On, Dream On places identity-affirming stories in Brookline’s Little Free Libraries, helping ensure our shared public spaces reflect our diverse community.
+At a time when inclusive storytelling is being challenged nationally, the campaign fosters curiosity and belonging, inviting neighbors to connect with themselves and each other.
+BRJE partnered with the Brookline Booksmith and Frugal Bookstore to source titles by BIPOC authors that celebrate culture, history, family, and identity across ages.

 Save the Office of Educational Equity